jimenezh/BoatVote/README.md

 **Required Must-have Stories**

-* Sign-Up (create new account)
-* Login
+* User can sign up + login
-* Browse upcoming elections
+* User can browse upcoming elections
-* Detailed election information
+* User can see detailed election information
-    * Current representatives
+    * _Current representatives_
-    * Candidates w/ links to pages
+    * Can click to view races
     * Polling dates/times/locations
         * Registration
         * Early voting
         * Election day
         * Absentee ballots
-* Add election to calendar
-* Set/receive reminders for added elections
+    * User can click to view nearest locations on map
         * Show polling location/details w/ respect to user
+* User can see races for a specific election
+    * Candidates w/ links to pages (clickable)
+* User can star/unstar election
-* View calendar
+* User can view calendar w/ starred elections
+* User can set/receive reminders for starred elections
-* Upload a profile picture
+* User can upload a profile picture
+    * Alternatively: share picture on social media

+Ideas for algorithm:
+* Get nearest polling place
+* Most relevant races
+    * Based on # of candidates running
+    * When candidates are of different parties
+    * At what level of government they are

 **Optional Nice-to-have Stories**